-Eight days later-

 “Sorry to bother you so late.”
 A voice answered him in the darkness.

 “Show yourself!”
 As soon as the words left his mouth, the room burst into life.
-The candles around the room flared up, and the hearth was once again blazing.
+The candles around the room flared up as the hearth once again roared ablaze.

-An unassuming young man was standing in the middle of the room, wearing a dark red cloak.
+Wearing a dark red cloak, an unassuming young man was standing in the middle of the room.
 He recognized the boy at once.
 “You…” His eyes lit up.
-His attention was instantly drawn to the pair of pale eyes staring back at him, and the hair, like fine silver threads that were glowing in the flickering light.
+His attention was instantly drawn to the pair of pale eyes staring back at him and the hair, like fine silver threads that were glowing in the flickering light.
 To his knowledge, the boy was supposed to have dark eyes and black hair.
 “Where do you think you are?”
 He angrily spat out, trying to calm his nerves and not allowing his surprise to show.